westlake-repl/PixelRec/README.md

 # News

 #### :bulb: To acquire the complete PixelRec dataset, kindly reach out to the corresponding author via email.
-If you have an innovative idea for building a foundational recommendation model but require a large dataset and computational resources, consider joining our lab as an intern.
+If you have an innovative idea for building a foundation recommendation model but require a large dataset and computational resources, consider joining our lab as an intern.
 We can provide access to 100 NVIDIA 80G A100 GPUs and a billion-level dataset of user-image/text interactions.